Donna Vekić: 2019: US Open quarterfinal, top 20

-2020: Australian Open and US Open third round, out of top 20
+2020: Out of top 20

 Vekić kicked off her 2020 season at the Brisbane International.
 She lost in the first round to qualifier Yulia Putintseva.
 Playing at the first edition of the Adelaide International, Vekić reached the quarterfinal where she was defeated by eventual finalist, Dayana Yastremska.

 Seeded 19th at the Australian Open, Vekić beat 2008 champion and former world No. 1, Maria Sharapova, in the first round, and Alizé Cornet in the second.
 She lost in the third round to Iga Świątek.

-At the St. Petersburg Ladies' Trophy, Vekić, the seventh seed and the previous year's finalist, was defeated in the second round by Ekaterina Alexandrova.
-Seeded 17th at the Qatar Open, she lost in the first round to Iga Świątek.
+At St. Petersburg, Vekić, the seventh seed and the previous year's finalist, was defeated in the second round by Ekaterina Alexandrova.
+Seeded 17th at the Qatar Ladies Open, she lost in the first round to Iga Świątek.